storesafe/cordova-sqlite-storage/README.md

 ## About this plugin version

-This is the common plugin version branch which supports the most widely used features and serves as the basis for the other versions.
+This is the common plugin version which supports the most widely used features and serves as the basis for the other versions.

 This version branch uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.